Growyourbrand.net Reference notes on brand consequence May 2026

 The First Collection Made The Bet Concrete

 The MUJI Is exhibition material says the first collection included 40 items.
-That matters because the idea had to work across ordinary goods, not only one hero object.
+That matters because the idea had to work across ordinary goods, not merely one hero object.

 A no-brand system becomes easier to believe when the same behavior repeats across many small decisions: a label, a carton, a notebook, a shirt, a storage box, a food item, and the way each one sits next to louder alternatives.